Microsoft’s default browser Internet Explorer to retire next year in June 2022.

 Edge has been around for some years but we can expect a lot more improvement and features with IE going completely out of sight.

-For those fans of IE and Microsoft, Edge might become their default browser with lots of expectations while others may also want to jump in for a different flavor, especially Chrome users who have long complained of it hogging their PC’s resources.
+For fans of IE and Microsoft, Edge might become their default browser with more expectations in the future while others may also want to jump in for a different flavor, especially Chrome users who have long complained of it hogging their PC’s resources.

 Download MS Edge: Android | IOS